mhelmasr/Programming_python_nanodegree/README.md

 * What is the most popular trip?
 * What are the counts of each user type?
 * What are the counts of gender?
-* What are the earliest (i.e. oldest person), most recent (i.e. youngest person), and most popular birth years?
+* What are the earliest , most recent , and most popular birth years?

 # Author
 * Prepared by Mariam Elmasry